 Enhancing the Anti-Cancer Effects of High-Ozonide Oil

-By strategically elevating ROS levels beyond the cancer cells’ adaptive capacity while simultaneously compromising their antioxidant defenses, it becomes possible to selectively push malignant cells toward oxidative catastrophe and subsequent death.
-This approach takes advantage of the cancer cells’ already heightened oxidative state, tipping them over the edge into cell death pathways while leaving normal cells relatively unharmed with their lower baseline ROS and more robust antioxidant systems.
-Various therapeutic strategies can be employed to achieve this, including the use of ROS-generating compounds, inhibitors of antioxidant pathways, and modulators of redox-sensitive signaling cascades.
+This precarious redox equilibrium in cancer cells presents a therapeutic window that can be exploited.
+By strategically elevating ROS levels beyond the cancer cells’ adaptive capacity while simultaneously compromising their antioxidant defenses, it becomes possible to selectively trigger oxidative catastrophe in malignant cells.
+This approach leverages the cancer cells’ already heightened oxidative state, pushing them towards cell death pathways while largely sparing normal cells due to their lower baseline ROS and more resilient antioxidant systems.

 Core Treatment